codingsoul

 Total: 15 commands, 87.6s, $0.34

-This is the audit log that enterprise systems need.
-Not a chat transcript.
-Not a vague summary.
+The command execution is directly part of the audit log that enterprise systems need.
 A structured, timestamped, cost-tracked record of every decision.

 What This Means for Enterprise AI